Johnny Walker Realty names new agent

-Marietta-based Johnny Walker Realty announced that Jodi Diodati Marks has joined the company.
+Marietta-based Johnny Walker Realty announced that Courtenay Wall has joined the company.

-A Rome native, she has lived most of her life in Marietta and has been in real estate since 2007.
+A Marietta native and a graduate of Marietta High School, Wall graduated with a degree in Advertising from the University of Alabama.
+She began a career in marketing with The Home Depot and within a few years, transitioned into sales with flooring manufacturer, Mohawk Industries.

-Marks grew up in her family commercial real estate business working as a project manager for commercial construction projects.
-Some of the projects as large as 70,000 square feet.
-She has also hosted shows on renovating homes on HGTV – Fix it Up, Turner South – Southern Home by Design and is currently a segment host on Today’s Homeowner.
+After a short stint at home raising two daughters, she has ventured into the world of real estate.

 (0) comments